 There is no shortage of reputable last-mile delivery companies in the United States.
 Still, there are some things that business owners should consider when working with any organization on our US courier company list.

 Package delivery companies tend to have complex and confusing contracts that are very hard for the average person to understand.
 The documents contain confusing pricing and fine print that can leave your business without recourse.
-Because of this, you should always work with a professional third-party company like P3 Cost Analysts to help you negotiate these contracts.
+Because of this, you should always work with a professional third-party company like P3 Cost Analysts to help you negotiate these contracts for a cost effective solution.

 On top of that, even when you have a solid understanding of your contracts, it’s up to you to enforce the terms.
 If these companies fail to deliver on time, it’s your company’s reputation that suffers.
+This is especially critical for time sensitive deliveries and urgent shipments, where delays can significantly impact your business reputation and customer satisfaction.
 When this happens, last-mile delivery companies like FedEx or UPS owe you a refund on that delivery.

 In order to guarantee you’re getting all the refunds you’re owed, a company like P3 can continuously audit your shipping invoices to ensure you’re not being overcharged.
 We’ll scan for late deliveries and other billing errors that may pop up, saving your business up to 20 percent on shipping fees.